SOC 2 Type 2 for Cloud Security

 SOC 2 Type 2 for Cloud Benefits:

-- SOC 2 Type 2 can cover the entire year and the effectiveness of the controls in place.
+- SOC 2 Type 2 can cover the entire year to provide for the effectiveness of the controls in place.

 - It is a Third-Party Period- of-Time assessment and so has Accountability.